MichaelCarloH/WWI-Poster-Analysis-Datathon/README.md

 ## Workflow

-All files marked as **EXTRA** are located in the `src` folder.
+All files marked as **EXTRA** below are located in the `src` folder.
 These files are **not part of the official Datathon results** but can be used to run alternative models or visualize specific data.

 ### 1. **TinyTroupe – Counter-Propaganda Generation**
 **'TinyTroupe.ipynb'** is a Jupyter Notebook simulation where **two AI agents engage in a conversation** about a given WWI propaganda poster.